 Once I learned that I don’t have to make 4 individual omelets, this became a fairly quick and healthy breakfast to add in during the week.
 I use a large frying pan that will cook a large 4-egg omelet that I can split between 2 people.

 I save time by only making 2 large omelets.
-I split the first one between my husband and daughter, giving my 7-year-old a smaller portion.
-My husband ends up with about a 3-egg omelet and my daughter gets about a 1-egg omelet that way.
+I split the first one between my husband and daughter, giving my 8-year-old a smaller portion.
+My husband ends up with a bigger omelet and my daughter gets a smaller omelet that way.

-Then my 12-year-old son and I split the second omelet so we each get about a 2-egg omelet.
+Then my 14-year-old son and I split the second omelet so we each get about a 2-egg omelet.
 Then I add some fresh fruit on the side.